micmejia/bible-dump/NKJV/John/John 13.md

 If you know these things, blessed are you if you do them. ## Jesus Identifies His Betrayer

 ###### 18
 "I do not speak concerning all of you.
-I know whom I have chosen; but that the Scripture may be fulfilled, 'He who eats [^c]bread with Me has lifted up his heel against Me.'
+I know whom I have chosen; but that the Scripture may be fulfilled, 'He who eats bread with Me has lifted up his heel against Me.'

 ###### 19
 Now I tell you before it comes, that when it does come to pass, you may believe that I am _He._